euruko/euruko2020.github.io/site/content/sponsoring.md

 ² Prerecorded

 ³ Paid for by the sponsor.
-A product from the Printful catalog or a Printful compliant pack-in (see https://www.printful.com/branded-packaging-inserts)
+A product from the Printful catalog or a [Printful compliant pack-in](https://www.printful.com/branded-packaging-inserts).

 # Other opportunities available

-If none of the packages appeal to you, we have a few other sponsorship opportunities available:

-* **Diversity tickets:** Help members of underrepresented groups get full access to the Euruko online conference.
-* **Something else?** Do you have a fun idea?
+Do you have a fun idea?
 Let us know and we'll see what we can work out…

 # Contact us